Tuesday, 03 December 2013

 Does someone you love need the lawn cut regularly?
 That's a good gift for spring and summer along with other gardening help in the season and washing windows after winter is done.

-If someone who loves gardenng has downsized and no longer has a yard, consider some indoor gardening – flowers for color or, perhaps, an herb kit for the kitchen.
+If someone who loves gardening has downsized and no longer has a yard, consider some indoor gardening – flowers for color or, perhaps, an herb kit for the kitchen.
 Another reader suggestion from last year is bird seed and replacement bird feeders.

 You get the idea.
 There are a lot of things in this category.

 E-readers have become a popular item with people older than 40 or 50 so if your friend or relative doesn't have one, this can be a good idea.
-They must, of course, have a computer to download books and magazines and you must be prepared to show them how to do that.

 Certainly throw in a couple of books with it that you know will be enjoyed and do point out the hundreds of free books on most download sites.
 I think this is a sensational idea for readers who have downsized and don't have the room anymore for bookshelves.

 For other reading, you might consider a high-end magnifying glass.
-I realize it's kind of low tech, but it is an enormous help with small print that, unlike on computers, cannot be enlarged.
+I realize it's low tech, but it is an enormous help with small print that, unlike on computers, cannot be enlarged.
 I have one next to the bed where I read a lot and another on my desk which frequently gets carried to the kitchen for the small print on food packages.

-Oh wait – another technology gift – batteries, lots and lots of batteries for all the things we have nowadays that need them.
+And batteries, lots and lots of batteries for all the things we have nowadays that need them.

 Last year, a reader suggested a basket of personal items: